Brandelan/unraid_and_things/README.md

-# unraid_and_things
+#Unraid and Things
-Various scripts and tools I use for unraid.
+A collection of scripts and tools I use on my Unraid server.